Creative-Coding-The-Hard-Way/react-p5-typescript-starter/README.md

-# Typescript Browser Starter
+# React+p5.js Typescript Browser Starter

-An opinionated starter project for using typescript in the browser.
+An opinionated starter project for using typescript, react, and p5.js in the browser.

 ## TODO